drufball/yosai/_drafts/complications.md

 "Watch it."
-The man struck Denri on the shoulder and sent her spinning to the ground.
-His large frame loomed, covering her in shadow.
-She couldn't see his face beneath a rough-woven conical hat, but Denri figured his range of facial expressions was about as small as the chance he could scratch his head with the tree trunks he called arms.
+The man struck Denri and sent her spinning to the ground.
+He loomed over her, his large frame covering her in shadow.
+She couldn't see his face beneath a rough-woven conical hat, but Denri figured the man's range of facial expressions was about as small as the chance he could scratch his nose with the tree trunks he called arms.

-She guess he was sneering, but she wouldn't bet against something lewd either.

 "Sorry, sir."
 Denri scrambled backwards on all fours, looking towards the ground.
 She hunched her shoulders, shrinking her frame even further.
-She was average height for a flit, but at three and a half feet tall the other four races liked to see her as a child.
-Now probably wasn't the best time to correct the misconception.
+Denri was average height for a flit, but at three and a half feet tall, the other four races liked to see her as a child.
+This probably wasn't the best time to correct the misconception.

 The man scoffed and turned away, shouldering through the thick market crowd.
 Denri made a face then joined it with an obscene gesture.
-She pushed herself off the ground and dusted the dirt from her butt.
-She pulled her arm from behind her back and tossed the brute's coin purse in the air.
+She pushed herself off the ground and dusted the dirt from her butt as she pulled her arm from behind her back.
+She tossed the brute's coin purse in the air.
 There was a crudely stitched skull across the front.

 "Of course there is."
 Denri rolled her eyes.

-She wove through the crowd, moving away from the man.
-She noted what direction he traveled so she could check on him later.
+Denri noted what direction the man traveled so she could check on him later.
 Thugs like that had a habit of hurting good people.

-Denri bounced back and forth, dodging knees and swinging hands.
-She hadn't gone far before she noticed a gap moving through the crowd.
+She turned and wove her way through the crowd, bouncing back and forth to dodge knees and swinging hands.
+Denri hadn't gone far before she noticed a gap moving through the crowd.
 At its center was a dour face attached to a lean-muscled, feminine form.
-Most of Daggerstorm's knives were hidden, but people saw enough to understand her request for personal space.
+Most of Daggerstorm's knives were hidden, but people saw enough to understand the request for personal space.

 Behind Denri, a male voice started yelling about a misplaced coin purse stitched with a skull.
-A wicked thought caught Denri's attention.
+A wicked thought entered her mind.
 She smiled.

 Denri pocketed a few coins from the pouch, then went bouncing up to Daggerstorm, eyes bright and innocent.
 "Miss!
 Miss!"
 Denri grabbed one of Daggerstorm's calloused hands.
 The dangerous woman looked down at Denri and frowned, but she didn't snatch her arm back.